-Campbell seems to assume that if the individual is to have knowledge, the perceptual state in itself, given its identity must guarantee that the object of perception exists and is not a contextually indiscernible duplicate.
+Campbell does not explain "of itself" in (L).
+The demonstrative- (application-) governed perception does discriminate the perceived object from all other objects.
+Of course, the application depends on its association with general perceptual exists and is not a contextually indiscernible duplicate.
 There is no defense of this assumption.
 It would amount to begging the question.
 Nearly all serious views of knowledge would reject the assumption.
 It is enough for knowledge that the possibilities of a switch or an illusion are not contextually relevant threats and that one has no reason to think that such threats are in play.
 Assurance lies in the reliability of experience, the way the nature of perceptual representational kinds depends on the nature of the environment, and so on.
 One need not know these facts in order to have warrant grounded in them.
 No guarantee against error is necessary.